vitessio/website/content/en/docs/15.0/contributing/_index.md

 You want to contribute to Vitess?
 That's awesome!

-In the past we have reviewed and accepted many external contributions.
+In the past the maintainers have reviewed and accepted many contributions.
 Examples are the Java JDBC driver, the PHP PDO driver or VTGate v3 improvements.

-We're looking forward to any contribution!
-Before you start larger contributions, make sure to reach out first and discuss your plans with us.
+We welcome any contribution!
+Before you start on larger contributions, make sure to reach out first and discuss your plans with us.

-This page describes for new contributors how to make yourself familiar with Vitess and the programming language Go.
+The slack `#developers` channel is a good venue for reaching out to maintainers.

+For someone new to Vitess, here are some basic pre-requisites.

 ## Learning Go

-Vitess was one of the early adaptors of [Google's programming language Go](https://golang.org/).
+Vitess server code is all written in [Go aka golang](https://golang.org/).
 We love it for its simplicity (e.g. compared to C++ or Java) and performance (e.g. compared to Python).

 Contributing to our server code will require you to learn Go.
 We recommend that you follow the [Go Tour](https://tour.golang.org/) to get started.